knisbet/wdkwwdk/content/posts/2022-07-27-rogers-outage.md

 I think what Rogers is trying to say, is if the cell phone was in a state where it didn't see the Rogers network, like "No Service" on the display, an emergency call would do a network scan and attach to another network with service.

-### whether other measures could have been taken to re-establish 9-1-1 services sooner;
+### Whether other measures could have been taken to re-establish 9-1-1 services sooner

 ```txt
 No other measures would have helped restore 9-1-1 service on July 8th.
 One possible option that was explored by Rogers was to shut down our RAN.
 Normally, if a customer’s device cannot connect to their own carrier’s RAN, they will automatically connect to the strongest signal available, even from another carrier, for the purpose of making a 9-1-1 call.
 However, since Rogers’ RAN remained in service on July 8th, many Rogers customers phones did not attempt to connect to another network.